MeganBgit/MeganBgit.github.io/pics/index.md

 title: About Me
 ---

-I am a graduate student at William and Mary, currently in their MSBA program.
+I recently graduated from the MSBA program at the College of William and Mary.
+I am currently working as a Business Operations Analyst at Navy Federal Credit Union.

 ![Photo](Pic.png)